DataDog/datadog-ci/src/commands/synthetics/README.md

 ## Upload Application Command

-To upload a new version to an **existing application**, you can use the `synthetics upload-application` command.
-To use it:
+This command uploads a new version to an **existing application**.

+### Command line options

+`--mobileApplicationId`
-`--mobileApplicationId` - string - the ID of the application you want to upload the new version to `--mobileApplicationVersionFilePath` - string - path to the mobile app (.apk/.ipa) `--versionName` - string - name of the new version.
+: The ID of the application you want to upload the new version to.

+`--mobileApplicationVersionFilePath`
+: The path to your mobile application (`.apk` or `.ipa`).

+`--versionName`
+: The name of the new version.
 It has to be unique.

+`--latest`
-`--latest` - bool - if present, marks the application as 'latest'.
+: If present, marks the application as 'latest'.
 Any tests that run on the latest version will use this version on their next run

 Example:
 ```
 datadog-ci synthetics upload-application                \
   --mobileApplicationId '123-123-123'                   \
   --mobileApplicationVersionFilePath example/test.apk   \
   --versionName 'example 1.0'                           \
   --latest
 ```

+### Using the global configuration file

-You can also pass these options in a configuration file
+You can also pass these options in a configuration file:
 ```
 {
   "apiKey": <DATADOG_API_KEY>,